vovapasko/dmc-front/techdoc.md

 - error-handler
 	> notify user about error, calls notification service and says what to do
 - request-handler
-	> convert camelCase to snake_case before sending to API, and process callback
+	> convert camelCase to snake_case before sending to api, and process callback
 - response-handler
-	> notify a user about success, clear any errors that happened before
+	> notify user about success, clear any errors that happend before
 - router-stub
 	> returns string url, was created for testing services
 - utility
-	> some additional functions to do something additional things...
+	> some additional functions for do something additional things...

 ### Interceptors
 Interceptor its a middleware class, processing some logic between requests and requests-handlers.